-As a new study in the US reveals increasing consumer confusion with retail bankers and their marketing communications, face-to-face marketing agency Credico UK has shared why it’s essential to engage with prospects in a transparent manner that builds trust.
+A new study in the US has revealed increasing consumer confusion with retail bankers and their marketing communications.
+Face-to-face marketing agency Credico UK has shared why it’s essential to engage with prospects in a transparent manner that builds trust.

-Research by VisibleThread analysed almost 5,000 public pages from financial institutions’ websites before concluding that many are failing to resonate with the intended target audience.
-It appears consumers are confused by what financial marketers are telling them, using overly complicated terms, using a passive tone of voice, and long sentences that don’t read well.
+Research by VisibleThread analyzed almost 5,000 public pages from financial institutions’ websites.
+Revealingly, this research concluded that many are failing to resonate with their intended target audiences.
+It appears consumers are confused by what financial marketers are telling them, using overly complicated terms, a passive tone of voice, and long sentences that don’t read well.

 Credico UK is urging businesses to understand the consumer perspective before launching marketing campaigns and other collateral.

-This is why Credico UK believes marketing communications carried out in-person, face-to-face is a perfect fit for the financial service sector – in the UK and abroad.
-The firm believes such endeavours ensure clear, more humanised communication.
+This is why Credico UK believes marketing communications carried out in-person, face-to-face is a perfect fit for the financial service sector, both in the UK and abroad.
+The firm believes such endeavors ensure clear, more humanized communication.

-Although social and digital technology has found ways to imitate the in-person conversations between both parties, the nature of the confusion in the financial sector means allowing customers to sit down one on one and ask questions and address concerns could be pivotal.
+Although social and digital technology has found ways to imitate the in-person conversations between both parties, it doesn’t always hit the mark.
+The nature of this confusion in the financial sector means allowing customers to sit down one-on-one to ask questions and address concerns could be pivotal.

-By alerting more businesses to this method of marketing communications, the agency is hopeful that the financial sector will invest heavier in immersive experiences and improved in-person services to deliver the experiences customers are seeking in 2019.
+By alerting more businesses to the effectiveness of the face-to-face method of marketing communications, the agency is hopeful that the financial sector will invest heavier in immersive experiences and improved in-person services to deliver the experiences customers are seeking in 2019.